Theatre of Kosovo: Theatre in Prizren

 Prizren has always been remarkable as the city where a variety of cultural events have been established.
 Theatre arts are an example of these cultural developments that had their start in Prizren, paving their way for success in other cities of Kosovo as well.
 Theatre arts in Prizren have started to develop around the 1880s, right after the first Albanian school was opened in 1878, when the first theatrical plays were most likely played by students in the first-opened schools.
 One of the first contributors that indicated the success of these plays were Mati Logoreci and Lazër Lumezi, both first instructors in Prizren schools, who worked diligently with the students.

 Among other theatrical organizations, the most famous one was founded in 1920 and was called Shoqnija Zonja Ndihmëtare, which prepared its own plays also followed by a group of singers or choir.
 The evidences support the facts that Lazër Lumezi was the dramaturge for most of this organization's plays.
 One of such plays was the romantic play Gjenovefa e Brabanit (Brabani's Genovefa), which was inspired by the novel of Christopher Schmidt and showed vast success.
-Other plays performed by this organization were Gjykimi I të pafajit (The innocent's Trial), Otavi dhe Silvestri (Otav and Silverster), Bardhi dhe Ferdinandi (Bardh and Ferdinand), Nato (Nato), Nata e Kshnellash (Christmas Night), Zefi I njoftun (The famous Zef), Barinjtë e Betlemit (Bethlehem's Shepherds), Dredhite a Shaptukut (Shaptuk's Dogdes), and Makaronat e Shejtanit (The Devil's Macaroni).
+Other plays performed by this organization were Gjykimi I të pafajit (The innocent's Trial), Otavi dhe Silvestri (Otav and Silverster), Bardhi dhe Ferdinandi (Bardh and Ferdinand), Nato (Nato), Nata e Kshnellash (Christmas Night), Zefi I njoftun (The famous Zef), Barinjtë e Betlemit (Bethlehem's Shepherds), Dredhite a Shaptukut (Shaptuk's Dodges), and Makaronat e Shejtanit (The Devil's Macaroni).
 Influenced by the current lifestyle in Kosovo, most of the plays had religious, heroic, and usually sad discourses.
 In holidays however, these plays were of an entertaining discourse, followed by traditional dances and songs.
 Other well-known organization that came up with brilliant plays were organization like Drita, Mehramet, Gajreti, and Ekipi Kulturor I Komitetit Shqiptar.